brandoninvergo/python-startup/README.md

 specific details of a function definition.
 However, going back through the command history would only show it one line at a time, and in reverse at that.
-So, the start-up script provides a function decorator, `saved_function` that allows you to recall and print a the definition of a function entered at the command-line [4].
+So, the start-up script provides a function decorator, `saved_function` that allows you to recall and print the definition of a function that was entered at the command-line [4].
 Simply pass it the line in the command history where the function definition will begin (i.e. the next line after the one where the decorator is being entered).

 For example: